chrisknapp98/lnu-parallel-computing/assignments/assignment_1/README.md

 ```

 #### Parallelized version of the provided code

+Here we don't see such a threshold needed to be past in order to be worth the overhead of the parallelism.
+For very low grid sizes it performs slightly better than the chessboard approach, but for higher grid sizes it's a lot less performant.

 ```log
 Testing with 1 threads...
   Grid Size: 100x100, Execution Time: 0.20 seconds, after 2902 iterations, residual = 4.99338287640659e-05